Are modular homes durable? How long do modular homes last?

 What is a Modular Home and how Long Does it Last?

-A modular home is a building constructed from prefabricated elements, i.e., modules, produced in a factory under controlled conditions.
+A durable modular house is a building constructed from prefabricated components, i.e., modules, produced in a factory under controlled conditions.
 These modules contain entire sections of walls, floors, ceilings, and even installations.

 After they are transported to the construction site, the elements are assembled and joined into a single structure.
 The advantage of this method is not only the reduced production and assembly time (up to 1-2 months), but also the precision of execution, which is difficult to achieve with traditional construction exposed to weather conditions.